siestaNbrekkie/calendar/README.md

 npm run server
 ```

-6. Go to to see the component `localhost:3004/rooms/1`
+6. Go to see the component at `localhost:3004/rooms/1`